froxlor/Documentation/_general/configuration/fcgid.md

 ### 3.1.
 Quick installation

-This method is especially useful for freshly installed Froxlor instances.
+This method is especially useful for freshly installed froxlor instances.

 #### 3.1.1 Run the config-services script